adamsol/Pyxell/docs/why-pyxell.md

 There is a clear distinction between tuples and arrays in Pyxell.
 Tuples are indexed using alphabetical properties, e.g. `tuple.a`, and are not iterable, but provide type safety.
 Tuples are mutable, but since they have value semantics (whole tuple is copied rather than just reference), they can still be used e.g. as dictionary keys.
+Moreover, one-element tuples are useless, so you can't construct them by accidentally leaving a trailing comma.

 ### Consistent augmented assignment operators